 About the Artist: Alivia Rubino

-Many moons ago, while pursuing my Bachelor of Fine Arts in Illustration from the University of Connecticut, I met my husband, Matt, in our illustration class.
-While I wrapped up that chapter of education in 2010, life took me on the path of focusing on raising our first two children.
-In 2017, our little family moved into an old schoolhouse in Tolland, CT, which inspired me to reconnect with my artistic roots.
-I began creating nature-based watercolor paintings in 2020, exploring different biomes, and offering the artwork as nature studies for my eldest son and daughter.
-In 2022, I welcomed twin girls, and with four children to care for, I felt a strong desire to learn, teach, and set an example for chasing dreams.
+When our family moved into an old schoolhouse in Tolland, CT, it inspired me to fully embrace my artistic background.
+In 2020, I began creating nature-based watercolor paintings, exploring different biomes and offering my artwork as nature studies for my eldest son and daughter.
+In 2022, I welcomed twin girls, and with four children to care for, I felt an even stronger desire to learn, teach, and pursue my passion.

 Background: